matthewpalmer/matthewpalmer.github.io/_posts/2013-01-23-remap-keys-os-x-mountain-lion.md

 title: Remapping Keys on Mac OS X Mountain Lion
 category: mac

 excerpt: Yesterday, overcome by an unfortunate desire to waste time, I decided I wanted to remap some of my keyboard keys to other things.
-Initially, I wanted to remap the Caps Lock key to Command+R…
+Initially, I wanted to remap the Caps Lock key to Command+R …
 ---

 Yesterday, overcome by an unfortunate desire to waste time, I decided I wanted to remap some of my keyboard keys to other things.
 Initially, I wanted to remap the `Caps Lock` key to `Command+R` for two reasons: